Comic Tools

 How experienced creators use AI Comic Maker

-These notes are the practical layer behind the generator.
-They help creators decide what to ask for, what to ignore, and when a draft is ready to move into a larger ComicsAI workflow.
+These notes help creators decide what to plan, what to ignore, and when a draft is ready for the next production step.

 Useful AI Comic Maker scenarios